 This is one of the most popular Royal National Park walks and one with a huge reward to effort ratio.
 Eagle Rock is an easy, although long walk, that you can take the kids and grandma on.

-It’s true, that this track is one of the busier ones, don’t let that deter you.
+It’s true that this track is one of the busier ones, but don’t let that deter you.
 Just start nice and early, and even in summer, you can complete the walk in relative peace.
 If you have not already walked to Providential Point, you can walk that way and meet the track around the point.
 It’s very scenic, and we recommend you start this one and finish via the official trailhead in the car park.

 Spectacular ocean views await along the length of the walk.